Averaging theory and catastrophes: Introduction

-Here we will show indeed that a broad class of bifurcations of the leading order guiding system $\dot x = g_\ell(x,\mu)$ (in any number of parameters) persists under such perturbations.
-We will show that many results follow quite simply from the central ideas of Thom's catastrophe theory, i.e., the use of singularity theory in the study of bifurcations of dynamical systems.
-We will use the idea from \cite{j22cat,j23bgconditions,j24cat} of looking only at the {\it underlying catastrophes} of a system, which describe only bifurcations in numbers of equilibria, taking no interest in topological equivalence classes.
-This, for instance, makes no distinction between the germs $(\dot x,\dot y)=(x^2,y)$ and $(\dot x,\dot y)=(y,x^2)$, classifying them both has having an {\it underlying} fold at the origin, despite one involving a saddle and a node, the other involving a saddle and a focus.
-Unlike topological equivalence, however, this approach does distinguish between the germs $(\dot x,\dot y)=(x^2,y)$ and $(\dot x,\dot y)=(x^4,y)$ as they produce different numbers of equilibria under perturbation.
+Here we will show indeed that a broad class of bifurcations of the leading order guiding system $\dot x = g_\ell(x,\mu)$ (in any number of parameters) `persists' when carried over to the original time-dependent system.
+We will use an idea from \cite{j22cat,j23bgconditions,j24cat} of looking only at the {\it catastrophe} underlying any bifurcation, which considers only the numbers of equilibria involved in a bifurcation (so-called $\mathcal{K}$-equivalence), taking no interest in topological equivalence classes.
+This provides an essential simplification making it possible to prove classes of bifurcation that do or do not `persist' under averaging.

-Our interest will particularly be in perturbations around non-hyperbolic points that induce bifurcations, such as a simple fold point with a small time-dependent perturbation, written as $\dot x = x^2 + \e^2 h(t)$.
+Our interest will particularly be in families whose guiding systems exhibit non-hyperbolic equilibria that induce bifurcations, so that the rescaled form of \cref{eq:averagedsystemintro} can be, for instance, a simple fold point with a small singular time-dependent perturbation, written as $\dot x = x^2 + \e h(t/\e)$.
 A notable application of this is to seasonal differential models, i.e., differential systems with time varying parameters.
 For example, consider the family $\dot u=u^2 + p$ depending on a parameter $p$.
 What happens if, in fact, $p$ undergoes small time fluctuations?
 We will show that the average value $\mu_p$ of $p(t)$ can play the role of a bifurcation parameter whose variation precipitates catastrophes of periodic solutions.

-Using the same methods we will also show that bifurcations that are not $\mathcal{K}$-universal may not persist under perturbation, but may nevertheless form stable systems.
-In particular we will consider systems with transcritical and pitchfork bifurcations.
-These occupy a strange position in bifurcation theory, as they are not stable bifurcations in general, but are both important from the point of view of applications.
-In fact, the transcritical often occurs in systems with trivial zeros (e.g. Lotka-Volterra), and the pitchfork in symmetric systems commonly found in mechanics (though not exclusively).
-Here we will show how, beginning with one of these non-generic bifurcations, adding a time-varying perturbation produces generic bifurcations of periodic solutions in the averaged system.
+We will also show that bifurcations that are not stable, except under restrictions such as symmetries important in applications, may nevertheless form stable systems under averaging.
+As an illustration, we will consider systems with transcritical and pitchfork bifurcations, as those appear frequently in the literature.
+We will show how, if one of these non-generic bifurcations appears in the guiding system, the addition of a time-varying singular perturbation generically produces stable bifurcations of periodic solutions in the averaged system.